Spanish Grand Prix: Ferrari's Carlos Sainz and Charles Leclerc disagree after early collision in Barcelona

 Carlos Sainz says Ferrari team-mate Charles Leclerc "complains too many times" after criticising Sainz's early overtake at Spanish Grand Prix; "I was probably not the right person to do that with," says Leclerc; Leclerc fifth with Sainz sixth in race won by Max Verstappen

-Carlos Sainz said Charles Leclerc "complains too many times" after his Ferrari team-mate criticised the Spaniard for overtaking him early in the Spanish Grand Prix.
+Carlos Sainz said Charles Leclerc "complains too many times" after his Ferrari team-mate criticised the Spaniard for overtaking him early in a move that saw the cars make contact in the Spanish Grand Prix.

 Sainz passed Leclerc on the fourth lap in Barcelona on Sunday and the pair brushed wheels, with Leclerc later insisting the manoeuvre had caused costly damage to his car.